Ishthe-fish/MVP/.ipynb_checkpoints/README-checkpoint.md

 - **Tips**:
 - Tool prioritizes **cross-table matches** (records linking df1 ↔ df2).
-- Internal duplicates (within same file) are detected via blocking but not prioritized in output.
 - To find **internal duplicates only**, run the tool on one CSV against a copy of itself (df1 vs df1).
 - String columns are auto-lowercased and stripped.
 - Output saved to `dedup_matches.csv` — sorted by confidence (higher = stronger match).